Vital Statistics and Outcomes

 - Class Size: 24 students per class

-- Faculty:10 full time faculty who are PT’s, 8 have advanced doctoral degrees (PhD, D.Sc) and 2 are near completion of the terminal degree.
+- Faculty: 9 full time faculty who are PT’s, 6 have advanced doctoral degrees (PhD, D.Sc) and 3 are near completion of the terminal degree.
 1 full time professional staff who has a PhD.
-7 part-time faculty who teach substantial portions of the curriculum and who are full-time clinicians in a specialized area.
+7 part-time faculty who teach specific portions of the curriculum relative to their clinical expertise.
 Numerous other clinicians from a variety of disciplines teach as guest lecturers.
-(Some of the full-time faculty have teaching responsibilities in an undergraduate program)
+(Some of the full-time faculty have teaching responsibilities in an undergraduate program.)

 DPT Program Applicants